Director – Katsuhiro Otomo – 1988 – Japan – Cert. 15 – 124m

 Meanwhile, a revolutionary has a small, blue-skinned child in tow.
 Hunting him is the military, presided over by the Colonel who runs a secret psychic research unit from where the small boy has been taken.
 The unit is home to several similarly blue-skinned children and is concerned with a mysterious project known only as… Akira.

 From its opening explosion and gritty biker gang chase through its revolutionary, its military men, back room boffins and more, it’s a visual tour de force that looks and indeed sounds terrific on the big screen.
-(The radical soundtrack employs Taiko drummers, all manner of indigenous Japanese musical forms, and more.)
+(The radical soundtrack employs Taiko drummers, all manner of indigenous Japanese musical forms, and other elements.)
 The images really spring to life on the big IMAX screen though.

 A considerable amount of teenage rivalry and testosterone is displayed between natural leader Kaneda and the self-doubting Tetsuo, who seem to shout at each other vociferously by name when ever they run into one another.
 The latter, for reasons not entirely clear, is singled out and taken away by the Colonel for his psychic experimentation project.
 He appears to possess psychic ability in greater quantities than all the small kids put together.